olhanotolga/molodist-subtitlers/README.md

 6. Tools
 7. FAQ

-- It also has an Error page.
+- It also has an Error page

+The sections correspond to a respective endpoint (e.g. the About page is available at /about or the FAQ page is available at /faq etc.).
+Any other endpoint which is not associated with its own template returns the Error page.

 #### Language